Rahul86190/Rahul86190/README.md

 - 👋 Hi, I’m @Rahul86190
-- 👀 I’m interested in coading
-- 🌱 I’m currently learning python
+- THIS repositry fives basic knoweledge that how progrsms are work in python